How To Transfer a Domain Name To Us

 - To avoid any delays, please complete all five steps before initiating the transfer.

 - Avoid transferring your domain within 45 days of a domain that has been recently renewed, or you could lose that renewal year.

 Want to host your website here and keep the domain registered elsewhere?
 Try assigning a domain to your account instead.

-Pro Tip: Buy a new domain - Help grow and protect your brand’s reputation.
+Pro Tip: Buy a new domain - Help grows and protects your brand’s reputation.
 Keep others from buying domains similar to yours and avoid losing visitors or customers to competitors.

 - Prepare Your Domain